 The cemetery is the last residence of 1421 British soldiers, as well as 18 of their allies.
 According to its inscription, "the land where this cemetery lies is a tribute of gratitude of the Greek people to the eternal rest of the glorious fallen fighters of the allied armies during the war of 1914-1918.
 Honor and Glory to them.
 Their Name Lively For Evermore ».

-The area is surrounded by dense vegetation of the, while the tombs are preserved and cared for.
+The area is surrounded by dense vegetation, while the tombs are preserved and cared for.
 With historical memories that are now more than a century old, the Cemetery, like the other military-war monuments of the area, is offered for meditation and study.